jinstar0112/jinstar0112/README.md

 ### Hi there 👋

-I'm Shubham, and I'm an awesome full stack developer.
+I'm an awesome full stack developer.
 What it means is that I'm great at solving problems by reading other people's opinions online and straight-up copy-pasting code from stack overflow (Sorry, not sorry 😬)

 Outside work, I create and contribute to OSS.
 I think it's great fun🤘🏽.
 I also share my tech opinions through blog posts and by (infrequently) speaking at events and meetups 🎤